ibm-cloud-docs/assistant/skill-search-add.md

     - To decreate the number of documents that are available to the data collection, specify a subdomain of the base URL.
 Or, in the web crawl settings, limit the number of hops that Watson can make from the original page.
 You can specify subdomains to explicitly exclude from the crawl also.
     - If no documents are listed after a few minutes and a page refresh, then make sure that the content you want to ingest is available from the URL's page source.
 Some web page content is dynamically generated and therefore cannot be crawled.

-- **Configuring search results for uploaded documents**: If you are using a collection of uploaded documents and cannot get the right search results or the results are not concise enough, consider using *Smart Document Understanding* when you create the data collection.
+- **Configuring search results for uploaded documents**: If you are using a collection of uploaded documents and cannot get the correct search results or the results are not concise enough, consider using *Smart Document Understanding* when you create the data collection.

   This feature enables you to annotate documents based on text formatting.
 For example, you can teach {{site.data.keyword.discoveryshort}} that any text in 28-point bold font is a document title.
 If you apply this information to the collection when you ingest it, you can later use the *title* field as the source for the title section of your search result.